hAbd0u/pyramids/README.md

 ### New buttons ###

-- Button that creates a new key pair (Representing the identity)
+1. Button that creates a new key pair (Representing an identity)
-- Button that creates a new key for symmetric encryption
+2. Button that creates a new key for symmetric encryptioni (Representing a use case, e.g. an inheritance case)

-Both buttons: after pressing them, you need to safe the wallet again by clicking the top left
+Both buttons: after pressing them, you need to safe the wallet again by clicking the top left key button.